TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-managing-space-for-db-and-pools.md

                     "text": "Yes"
                 },
                 {
-                    "value": "is_userdb_issue",
+                    "value": "is_otherdb_issue",
-                    "text": "No, this is a user database issue" }
+                    "text": "No, other than tempdb"
+                }
             ],
             "required": false